So, you’ve been drinking beer for years and fancy yourself a beer expert. Now you want to venture into the world of brewing. Welcome to the club!

 It’s a romantic idea and a road many beer fans choose to travel.
 However, the reality is hard work, plenty of research, the right tools, and a lot of trial and error.
 Yet, when everything comes together, and you produce that first batch of delicious, thirst-quenching beer, you’ll find the result is well worth the effort.

 As most people already know, beer is made through the fermentation of malt, hops, and yeast to create alcohol.
-It’s a manly drink with a cult following due, in part, to the rise of the craft beer scene.
+It’s a mainly drink with a cult following due, in part, to the rise of the craft beer scene.
 It’s also a way of life for many Europeans, celebrated during Oktoberfest in Bavaria, Germany.
 Beer is the drink of choice for barbecues, festivals, and sports events.
 The hoppy beverage has been a part of society for as long as we can remember, with evidence of a beer drinking culture dating as far back as 4300 BC.
 Beer is here to stay, so why not discover how to make it at home?

 What is a grain mill?